Korvac: Fictional character biography

-After a few more ordeals, Korvac reached and entered the transmutation chamber in Taa II and gained cosmic power, forcing Iron Man to do the same.
-Now cosmic-powered giants, the two battled until the Abstract Entities of the universe detained Korvac, who swore to make the departing Tony his new primary focus.
+One year later, Korvac assumes the alias of scientist Fuller Tiehard and battles Iron Man.
+The two enter a transmutation chamber and gain cosmic powers before Korvac is subdued by the universe's Abstract Entities.

 Powers and abilities

 Korvac was originally a normal man until the Badoon amputated the lower half of his body and grafted his upper body and nervous system onto a specialized computer module capable of siphoning energy from virtually any source.
 Korvac's mechanical module could also tap and synthesize any form of energy and concealed advanced weaponry.
 After downloading information from Galactus' ship and acquiring the Power Cosmic, Korvac is capable of energy projection, matter alteration, teleportation, astral projection, and manipulation of time and space.
-In his perfect human form, Korvac retained all his cosmic abilities and could use these to achieve virtually any effect.
+In his human form, Korvac retained all his cosmic abilities and could use these to achieve virtually any effect.
 Michael Korvac is also a brilliant computer scientist, a master strategist, and a formidable hand-to-hand combatant.